-AAA.201.4.2 Delays to or from a DISTRIBUTED ALARM SYSTEM
+Subclause 6.4.2 - Delays to or from a DISTRIBUTED ALARM SYSTEM

 DISTRIBUTED ALARM SYSTEMS further complicate the consideration of ALARM SYSTEM delays.
-See also AAA.201.2.
+See also the rationale for Definition 3.2.
 When an OPERATOR is depending on remote generation of ALARM SIGNALS from a DISTRIBUTED ALARM SYSTEM for treatment decisions, then knowledge about the delays associated with DISTRIBUTED ALARM SYSTEMS is necessary for safety.

 DISTRIBUTED ALARM SYSTEMS are being delivered to caregivers (OPERATORS) that are at short, medium or long distances away from the PATIENT.
-Such DISTRIBUTED ALARM SYSTEMS can include ALARM SYSTEMS made by several different manufacturers, for example:
+Such DISTRIBUTED ALARM SYSTEMS can include ALARM SYSTEMS made by several different MANUFACTURERS, for example: